MukhoTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 000 hello => a script that sets null permission to the file chmod 753 hello => a script that sets the mode of the file with given permissions chmod -R u=rw,g=rw,o=r hello olleh => a script to set permission to two files in one directory
+chmod 000 hello => a script that sets null permission to the file chmod 753 hello => a script that sets the mode of the file with given permissions chmod -R u=rw,g=rw,o=r hello olleh => a script to set permission to two files in one directory chmod a+x /var/0x01-shell_permissions => gives execution permission to the current directory and all subdirectrories